Huawei, Verizon agree to settle patent lawsuits

-July 12 (Reuters) - Chinese telecommunications company Huawei Technologies Co Ltd (HWT.UL) and U.S. group Verizon Communications (VZ.N) agreed to settle a pair of lawsuits alleging patent infringement, the companies both said on Monday.
+(Reuters) -Chinese telecommunications company Huawei Technologies Co Ltd and U.S. group Verizon Communications agreed to settle a pair of lawsuits alleging patent infringement, the companies both said on Monday.

 The confidential settlement came days into a trial that opened in one of the two lawsuits last week.
 Huawei and Verizon filed joint motions to dismiss both cases and Verizon’s counterclaims late on Sunday in two U.S. courts in Texas.